Earth. Tobacco. Herbs. Cedar. Funk.

 7) The coffee is ready to export just a month after it was picked.

 The quick pace of the wet-hulling process is a necessity in Indonesia's humid and rainy climate, which makes it difficult to dry coffee consistently for extended periods.
 Plus, coffee grows quickly in this climate and must be picked and processed frequently throughout the harvest.
 In order to reduce risk and ensure a profit, farmers and middlemen sell their coffee as quickly as possible.

-Sumatran coffees processed with careful attention to detail—like our recent offerings Lintong Batak Nauli or Tano Batak (which received 94 points from Coffee Review)—sidestep problems that can arise in traditional wet-hulling.
+Sumatran coffees processed with careful attention to detail—like Tano Batak or our recent offering Lintong Batak Nauli—sidestep problems that can arise in traditional wet-hulling.
 The coffee is dried in the sun on clean patios, weather permitting, or on beds protected from rain in order to prevent damage and defects.
 Flavors are rich and earthy rather than musty, with sweetness and acidity that you won't find in lower-quality lots.

 Wet-hulled coffee's intense flavor is not for everyone, but as a single-origin it provides a unique experience for the adventurous coffee drinker.
 Even if you haven't tasted a Sumatran single-origin, you've most likely tasted wet-hulled coffees—many blends rely on them for body!